Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/responsive-header-in-tailwind-css.md

   - tailwind
 ---

-In this tutorial we will be creating a super cool responsive header with an image only using [Tailwind CSS](https://daily-dev-tips.com/posts/my-first-experiences-with-tailwind-css/).
+In this tutorial, we will be creating a super cool **responsive header** with an image only using [Tailwind CSS](https://daily-dev-tips.com/posts/my-first-experiences-with-tailwind-css/).

 This header will include the following elements.

 - ✅ Left side for text
-- ✅ Right side for an responsive image
+- ✅ Right side for a responsive image
 - ✅ Diagonal line and opacity line to split them
 - ✅ No custom CSS is needed!

-The result is this super cool header including a responsive image:
+The result is this super cool header, including a responsive image:

 <video autoplay loop muted playsinline>
   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/tailwind-responsive-header_jnlgqp.webm" type="video/webm" />